 What is CPD – and why does it matter?

-At assessment, all businesses certified with NICEIC’s Electrotechnical Schemes are required to show documented evidence of continuing professional development (CPD) for everybody who undertakes electrotechnical work within the business.
-But what actually is CPD – and why does it matter so much?
+At assessment, businesses certified on an electrotechnical scheme with NICEIC must show evidence of continuing professional development (CPD) for everybody who undertakes electrotechnical work within the business.
+But what actually is CPD – and why is it so important?

-Continuing professional development (CPD) is the process of developing and maintaining competence in a set of recognised skills needed to reliably perform your job.
+Continuing professional development (CPD) is the process of developing and maintaining the skills you need to perform your job.

 What are the benefits of CPD?

-CPD is designed to help you stay up to date with the skills and knowledge you need to thrive in your chosen profession, as well as providing evidence of your competence.
-It is also vital for career progression, enabling you gain the knowledge you need to move into new roles and take on different types of jobs.
+CPD is designed to help you stay up to date with the skills and knowledge you need to thrive in your chosen profession.
+It also provides evidence of your competence.
+It can be vital for career progression, enabling you gain the skills to move into new roles and take on different types of jobs.

-In addition, qualifications are always being updated to include new knowledge and skills.
-So, even if you’re qualified to the hilt, with every year that passes you’re going to develop gaps in your knowledge that need to be filled with CPD.
-It’s also likely that if you took your exams 20 years ago, you might have forgotten a thing or two!
-CPD is a great way to brush up on all the key skills you need to remain competitive.
+Qualifications are also constantly updated to include new knowledge and skills.
+So, even highly qualified people will eventually develop gaps in their knowledge that should be filled in with CPD.
+It is also likely that if you took your exams 20 years ago, you might have forgotten a thing or two!
+Undertaking CPD is a great way to brush up on all the key skills you need to stay competitive.

-In our industry, it’s simple – if you don’t do CPD, you’re going to get left behind.
-And worse, you’ll be handing your competitors a distinct advantage.
+In our industry, the simple truth is that if you don’t undertake CPD, you will get left behind.
+And worse, you’ll potentially be handing your competitors a distinct advantage.

 Types of CPD